unique01082/react-instances/README.md

 # react-instances

-> The library that manages React components instances
+> The library that manages React Component instances

 This library is under construction and not stable right now.
-It is planned to release first stable version on May 17 2021.
+It is planned to release the first stable version on May 17, 2021 (or maybe sooner).

 [![NPM](https://img.shields.io/npm/v/react-instances.svg)](https://www.npmjs.com/package/react-instances) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)